mgutz/mapper/README.md

    adding business logic, validations as needed.
 3. Resources or Services - This layer should only user models never DAO.

-On larger, more complex projects, a Repository later between 1 and 2 is recommended to insulate models completely from low-level data access.
+On larger, more complex projects, a Repository layer between DAO and models is recommended to insulate models completely from low-level data access.